Daniel5452/Psuedo-Label-Optimization/README.md

 ### Performance Optimization

-#### 1. Batch Size Tuning
-- Start with smaller batch sizes (4-8)
-- Increase gradually based on GPU memory
-- Monitor training speed vs. memory usage

-#### 2. Confidence Threshold
+#### 1. Confidence Threshold
-- Higher thresholds (0.7-0.9): Fewer but higher quality pseudo-labels
+- Higher thresholds (0.7-0.9): Fewer but higher quality pseudo-labels (Recommended)
 - Lower thresholds (0.3-0.5): More pseudo-labels but potentially noisier

-#### 3. Sample Size Strategy
+#### 2. Sample Size Strategy
-- Smaller iterations (50-100): More control, slower progress
+- Smaller iterations (50-100): More control, slower progress (Recommended)
 - Larger iterations (200-500): Faster progress, less control

-#### 4. Storage Management
-- Regular cleanup of temporary exports
-- Monitor local storage usage
-- Archive completed iterations
+#### 3. Database
+- It is highly recommended to review the SQLite database to ensure all processes are functioning correctly and no issues have occurred.

-## Advanced Usage
+## Advanced Usage and Notes

 ### Multiple Flow Management